cmu-sei/crucible/docs/gallery/index.md

 The Gallery Archive is a collection of information that contains relevant reporting, intelligence, news, and social media data sources.

 The following image will show some important hotspots about the Gallery Archive.
-Reference the number on the hotspot to know more about the section.
+Reference the number on the hotspot to know more about each section.

 ![Gallery Archive OE](../assets/img/galleryArchive-v2.png)

 #### Add an Article
 *Hotspot 1:*

-Users assigned the appropriate permissions can add articles to the Archive related to the exercise current events and injects.
+Users assigned the appropriate permissions can add articles to the Archive related to the exercise current events.

 To add an article, refer to this section [Add Articles During an Exercise](#add-articles-during-an-exercise).